 (Amd) 3001.2 Permits.
-Permits shall be required as set forth in Section 105.5.
+Permits shall be required as set forth in Sections 1/05.5.

-TENTS, TEMPORARY SPECIAL EVENT STRUCTURES AND OTHER MEMBRANE STRUCTURES
+CHAPTER 31 TENTS, TEMPORARY SPECIAL EVENT STRUCTURES AND OTHER MEMBRANE STRUCTURES

 (Amd) 3101.1 Scope.
 Tents, temporary special event structures and membrane structures shall comply with this chapter.
 The provisions of Section 3103 are applicable only to temporary tents and membrane structures.
 The provisions of Sections 3104 and 3106 are applicable to temporary and permanent tents and membrane structures.
 The provisions of Section 3105 are applicable to temporary special event structures.
 The provisions of Section 3106 are applicable to outdoor assembly events.
-Other temporary structures shall comply with the 2021 International Building Code portion of the Connecticut State Building Code.
+Other temporary structures shall comply with the 2021 International Building Code portion of the State Building Code.
 Membrane structures covering water storage facilities, water clarifiers, water treatment plants, sewage treatment plants, greenhouses and similar facilities not used for human occupancy, are required to meet only the requirements of Section 3104.2.1.
-Pursuant to section 29-291a of the Connecticut General Statutes, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services or systems, and for the purposes of prevention of fire and other related emergencies.
+Pursuant to Connecticut General Statutes, section 29-291a as amended by Public Act 21-165, the Connecticut State Fire Prevention Code for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services and/or systems, and for the purposes of prevention of fire and other related emergencies.